Alternative Itineraries to Enjoy in the Towns Outside the Eternal City

 Tours around Rome: Calcata

-Do you dream of travelling back in time?
+Do you dream of traveling back in time?
 Well then, how about a trip to the Medieval Ages!
 Calcata is a tiny village located high on top of a mountain, where cars and mobile phones are a distant reality.
 Hidden behind strong and high walls rising directly from the rocks, Calcata defended its inhabitants against all worldly influences, only to surrender to an international community of artists and craftsmen.
-During the weekends Calcata turns into a busy little town with a number of art galleries, restaurants, shops and stalls selling handmade jewelry.
+During the weekends Calcata turns into a busy little town with a number of art galleries, restaurants, shops, and stalls selling handmade jewelry.

+If you’re looking for a day trip to Calcata, you shouldn’t hesitate!
 Before you immerse yourself in this unique atmosphere of history mixed with art, why not take a refreshing walk along the waterfalls in the national reserve of Monte Gelato?
 Then you can also visit Opera Bosco, an open-air museum of modern art.
 The objects, made exclusively from natural materials of the surrounding forest, are perfect examples of the symbiosis between the world of nature and human creation.
 The museum also organizes guided tours, as well as various artistic performances.

 More info: Calcata and other Città Morte of Italy

 Tivoli has always been a popular summer resort of the Romans.
 Located high in the mountains it is full of the remains of villas and temples from ancient times, as well as castles and palaces built between 14th and 17th centuries.
 The most magnificent example of the former is Villa Adriana, a huge complex of buildings where the emperor Hadrian spent the summer months.
 Villa d’Este is a splendid Renaissance palace surrounded by beautiful gardens, where you can admire dozens and dozens of fountains, the masterpieces of famous Italian architects, among them Gianluigi Bernini.